HBO's "Coastal Elites" Is Required Quarantine Viewing

 “I didn’t want the material to feel instantly dated, so I tried to be very careful about references,” Rudnick explained in conversation with Variety.
 “Things are so crazy that when you think about three months ago it feels like a lifetime and people are almost nostalgic for February.
 I wanted to reflect that sense of being overwhelmed by every possible event so it would feel emotionally valid at any point.
 I think it could be working as a time capsule of Americans’ lives.”

-The HBO special film brings together a ragtag mix of actors to bring these unique stories to life; Bette Midler (The Politician), Paulson (Ratched), Issa Rae (Insecure), Dan Levy, (Schitt's Creek) and Kaitlyn Dever (Booksmart) lend their skills and sharp comedic timing to the project.
+The HBO special satire brings together a ragtag mix of actors to bring these unique stories to life; Bette Midler (The Politician), Paulson (Ratched), Issa Rae (Insecure), Dan Levy, (Schitt's Creek) and Kaitlyn Dever (Booksmart) lend their skills and sharp comedic timing to the project.
 Rudnick and Roach are its executive producers alongside Jeffrey Seller, Flody Suarez, Scott Chaloff, and Michelle Graham.

 Coastal Elites will hit HBO on September 12.
 Check out its strikingly relevant trailer below: